-All injuries and hazardous material spills are to be reported via an Incident Report which can be found online at http://www.dacc.edu/documents/incident_report.php.
+All injuries and hazardous material spills are to be reported via an Illness, Injury & Accident Report found on the Employee Resources page in SharePoint.
 The report should be completed within 24 hours of the incident.
 Online versions of the report will be automatically submitted to the Director of Administrative Services, Security, Human Resources and the Dean's Office.
 If you use a hard copy of the form, please turn the form into the Division Office.
 The Division Office Specialist will ensure the proper copies are sent to other DACC offices.